 - Scrap of fabric

 Step 1: Create text

 Click on “Add Text”.
-Once you have added the text, edit and change to the font of choice, in this case “Wildcard 2”.
-In this screen you can also edit the font size, either by dragging the text box to make it larger or smaller; or by updating the size dimensions on the right.
+Once you have added the UFO Hunters text (I personalized them with names as well), edit and change to the font of choice, in this case, “Wildcard 2”.
+On this screen, you can also edit the font size, either by dragging the text box to make it larger or smaller; or by updating the size dimensions on the right.
 (TIP: Measure the t-shirt to determine the size of the text to fit).